-As the number of pilgrims visiting the site greatly exceeded the small dwelling, the nearby Steingaden monastery decided to build a church - the current Wieskirche.
-The magnificient baroque structure was designed and built by Dominikus Zimmermann in the 1740s.
-Zimmermann so loved Wieskirche that he could not bear to leave it, so he built himself a small house next to the church, where he lived until his death.
+As the number of pilgrims visiting the site greatly exceeded the small dwelling, the nearby Steingaden Abbey decided to build a church - the current Wieskirche.
+So in the 1740s, the magnificent Baroque structure was designed by Dominikus Zimmermann and built by Abbot Marianus II Mayer.

 Each year thousands of people from around the world visit Wieskirche.
-Many come to appreciate the baroque architecture and intricate Rococo artwork.
+Many come to appreciate the baroque architecture and intricate Rococo artwork created by Dominikus Zimmermann and his brother Johann Baptist Zimmermann of Wessobrunnin.
 Others come as those did in days past, to experience the spiritual power of Wieskirche and to worship, pray, and to seek meaning and direction in their lives.